Security Architecture

 The chip proves it.
 Software cannot lie.

 The Trusted Execution Environment is a physically isolated processing area built into the device's chip.
 It operates independently of the Android OS — meaning even a fully compromised or rooted device cannot forge what the TEE reports.
-This is the same technology that secures mobile payments and biometric authentication.

 The attestation certificate chain produced by the TEE is signed all the way up to a hardware root certificate authority.
 Our backend verifies this chain mathematically on every request.
 A broken or forged link anywhere in the chain causes immediate failure.